AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

 ## Document Object Model Ideas

-### Elements with Proxies, Fallbacks, Replacements, or Substitutes and Accessibility
+### Elements with Proxies, Fallbacks, Replacements, or Substitutes

-What if DOM elements could provide proxy, fallback, replacement, or substitute elements for themselves for scenarios such as providing shadow trees or _accessibility surrogates_?
+What if DOM elements could provide proxy, fallback, replacement, or substitute elements for themselves?

 ```webidl
 partial interface Element